abbeygirl/nzedb/FAQ's.md

 Q: How do I show the USP settings in powerline?
 A: add the following line to tmux.sh
 "uspsetting 229 0/"

+**Backing up nZEDb (ubuntu)** (by trev_)
+1. Stop tmux from processing.
+Make sure all panes are dead.
+sudo killall tmux
+2. Optimize the database
+/var/www/nZEDb/misc/update_scripts/nix_scripts/tmux/bin/optimize.php true
+3. Backup the database
+mysqldump --opt -u <user> -p <password> > ~/nzedb-backup.sql
+(this will put the newly created backup in your home directory)
+4. Backup nZEDb
+rsync -a --stats --progress  /var/www/nZEDb/ ~/nzedb-backup/
+(these are the steps I use, there are probably better ways.)

 ************************************************